vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 >:::image type="content" source="media/attack-surface-reduction-rules-report-main-configuration-tab.png" alt-text="Screenshot that shows the attack surface reduction rules report main configuration tab." lightbox="media/attack-surface-reduction-rules-report-main-configuration-tab.png":::

-On the Configurations tab, you can check, on a per-device basis, which attack surface reduction rules are enabled, and in which mode, by selecting the device for which you want to review attack surface reduction rules.
+On the Configurations tab, you can see which attack surface reduction rules are enabled and their mode for each device by selecting the device you want to review.

 >:::image type="content" source="media/attack-surface-reduction-rules-report-configuration-add-to-policy.png" alt-text="Screenshot that shows the ASR rules fly-out to add ASR rules to devices." lightbox="media/attack-surface-reduction-rules-report-configuration-add-to-policy.png":::